Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 ## Why the version 1 SDK is being replaced

 There are a number of reasons why the Azure IoT SDK team chose to do a major version revision.
 Here are a few of the more important reasons:
-  - Removing or upgrading several NuGet dependencies (TODO: list).
+  - Removing or upgrading several NuGet dependencies.
+    - Upgraded
+      - Microsoft.Azure.Devices.Client
+      - Microsoft.Azure.Devices
+      - Microsoft.Azure.Devices.Authentication
+      - Microsoft.Azure.Devices.Provisioning.Client
+      - Microsoft.Azure.Devices.Provisioning.Service
+    - Removed
+      - Microsoft.Azure.Devices.Shared
+      - Microsoft.Azure.Devices.Provisioning.Transport.Amqp
+      - Microsoft.Azure.Devices.Provisioning.Transport.Http
+      - Microsoft.Azure.Devices.Provisioning.Transport.Mqtt
+      - Microsoft.Azure.Devices.Provisioning.Security.Tpm

-  - Consolidate IoT hub service clients and rename to reflect the items or operations they support.
+  - Consolidating IoT hub service clients and renaming to reflect the items or operations they support.
     - Many existing client classes (RegistryManager, ServiceClient, etc.) were confusingly named and contained methods that weren't always consistent with the client's assumed responsibilities.
   - Many existing clients had a mix of standard constructors (`new DeviceClient(...)`) and static builder methods (`DeviceClient.CreateFromConnectionString(...)`) that caused some confusion among users.
 The factory methods have been removed and the addition of constructors in clients enables unit testing.
+  - Exception handling.
+(Exception handling in the v1 SDK required multiple exception types to be caught.
+This logic has been consolidated to always throw only IotHubClientException for exceptions arising from communication attempts with IoT Hub.
+Parameter validation will throw ArgumentException/ArgumentNullException/FormatException/InvalidOperationException
+  - RecommendedAction in connection status handling
 ## What will happen to the version 1 SDK

 We will have released one final LTS version of the version 1 SDK that we will support like any other LTS release (security bug fixes, some non-security bug fixes as needed),